Loading Events

 Join us at this timely seminar presented by the RHSV’s Heritage Committee.

-In the context of a major revamp of the Victorian planning system, this seminar asks how we can house more people and integrate heritage into new neighbourhoods.
-How could we modify Plan Victoria to make full use of heritage as anchor and focus for new neighbourhoods?
+In the context of a major revamp of the Victorian planning system, this seminar asks how we can make positive use of heritage as we plan to house more people.
+How can we modify Plan Victoria to make full use of heritage as anchor and focus for new neighbourhoods?

-• Christine Branagan, Boroondara Heritage Group for Advocacy and Protection, on the challenge of Plan Vic
+• Christine Branagan, Boroondara Heritage Group for Advocacy and Protection

-• Michael Buxton, Emeritus Professor Environment and Planning at RMIT University, on the challenge of planning for density
+• Michael Buxton, Emeritus Professor Environment and Planning RMIT University

 Housekeeping: